 SMBs are overwhelmed with digital marketing choices.
 How to stand out and win their business.

-LSA survey reveals important standards SMBs want from a provider.
+LSA survey reveals important standards SMBs want from a provider that will help marketers stand out from the competition and reduce churn.
 Columnist Wesley Young elaborates.

 Small and medium-sized businesses (SMBs) get almost 24 calls a month from marketing providers looking to sell them advertising or marketing products and services.
 Competition is fierce, and SMBs often have a difficult time choosing a provider.